Keep Your Morning Coffee: One Cup Has Surprising Health Perks

 4. Cancer

-Drinking coffee is associated with a reduced risk of other types of cancer, such as colorectal cancer and uterine cancer.
+Drinking coffee is associated with a reduced risk of some cancers, such as colorectal and uterine cancer.
 Researchers have found that coffee consumption can lower cancer risk by 18 percent.

 5. Neurodegenerative Diseases

-Caffeine correlates with a lower risk of developing Parkinson’s disease.
+Caffeine is linked to a lower risk of developing Parkinson’s disease.
 Moreover, it helps individuals with this condition manage their movements better.
 Additionally, coffee consumption may decrease the likelihood of Alzheimer’s disease and other forms of dementia.

 Mental Health

 Even just one cup of coffee a day positively impacts mental health.
-Studies have found that coffee enthusiasts are less likely to suffer from depression and are at a lower risk of suicide.
+Studies have found that coffee drinkers are less likely to suffer from depression and are at a lower risk of suicide.

 Longevity